cnorick/curse-of-strahd-notes/Locations/The Town of Vallaki (N).md

 	- [[Urwin Martikov|Urwin]] is hurt if the characters complain about the wines, for his family makes them
 - The inn's wine supply is almost depleted, and the latest delivery from the Wizard of Wines winery is overdue
 	- If the characters claim to be adventurers, [[Urwin Martikov|Urwin]] asks them if they would be so kind as to find out what's holding up the latest shipment
-- At any given time, another 1d4 [[wereravens]] (members of the [[The Keepers of the Feather]]) are present at the inn, either perched on the rooftop in raven form or huddled inside in human form.
-These wereravens are loyal friends of the Martikovs and help protect the inn
+- At any given time, another 1d4 [[wereraven]]s (members of [[The Keepers of the Feather]]) are present at the inn, either perched on the rooftop in raven form or huddled inside in human form
+	- These wereravens are loyal friends of the Martikovs and help protect the inn

 ### Burgomaster's Mansion (N3)
 in [[Izek Strazni|Izek]]'s room: "You open the door to a rather Spartan bedroom.
 There's the bed a chest of drawers and some shelves.
 Or rather, it would be sparse if it weren't filled with hundreds of handmade dolls.
 And they all... look... just like...
 YOU."